 Currently, more than one-third of humanity cannot see the Milky Way, and that number grows to sixty percent of Europeans and eighty percent of North Americans.
 Evidence suggests that light pollution or sky glow, radiating from major cities like Las Vegas, can be observed from over 150 miles away.
 Why is this relevant?
 By 2030, the UN predicts a full sixty percent of the world’s population will be living in major cities, which, with its omnipresent light radiating at night to create skyglow, will prevent any view of the natural dark sky, star system and the Milky Way.

-Our study here at Truescape will photograph and assess the current visual impacts of a medium sized city’s lighting, on the human perception of the stars in the night sky.
+Our study here at Truescape allowed us to photograph and assess the current visual impacts of a medium sized city’s lighting, on the human perception of the stars in the night sky.
 We believe that by understanding the impact of artificial light at night, we’re able to create a more factually accurate ‘visual index’, for truly dark skies.

-By using modern photographic techniques to observe the relationship between “truly dark skies” and city night skies; combined with other standard measures of measurement to conduct our study meticulously, we hope to draw clear comparisons.
+By using modern photographic techniques to observe the relationship between “truly dark skies” and city night skies; combined with other standard measures of measurement to conduct our study meticulously, we have been able to raw clear comparisons.

-As we continue to move forward, we hope to answer questions such as;
+Based on the information we have already gathered and as we continue to further our study, we hope to answer questions such as;

 - How does our visual perception of the night sky change when inside cities, compared to truly dark areas?